botlabs-gg/yagpdb/docs/templates/index.md

 ## Donating

-If you want to donate or [buy the ad-space](/docs/ads) you can do so using Patreon, Bitcoin, Bitcoincash, Etherum and Litecoin:
+If you want to donate or [buy the ad-space](/docs/ads) you can do so using Patreon, Bitcoin, Bitcoincash, Ethereum and Litecoin:

  - Patreon: https://www.patreon.com/yagpdb
  - Bitcoin: [`1Hud7HW2R6pSGupBDZkJxqkFzqTSgjnrdB`]({{static "qrbitcoin.png"}})